What causes cellulite?

 • Not a cause of cellulite #2: Fizz in drinks

-• Check our professional consultancy in cellulite, skin tightening, ultrasound and radiofrequency
+• Discover our professional training in cellulite, skin tightening, radiofrequency and ultrasound

 Misinformation abounds about cellulite, and its causes could not be an exception.

-At the same time, no one, for example, speaks about the contraceptive pill, a major cause of cellulite.
+At the same time, no one - for example - speaks about the contraceptive pill, a major cause of cellulite.

 Below we list the 20 top causes of cellulite, in no exact order but with the most important/frequent causes towards the top and the lesser/more infrequent causes towards the bottom of the list.

-Cellulite cause #1: First and foremost, estrogen
+Cellulite cause #1: Estrogen, first and foremost

 Oestrogen is the only reason why women have cellulite and men don’t.